PaloAltoNetworks/autofocus-lenz/README.md

 [+] processed 5 hashes with a BGM filter of 10000 [+]
 ```

-The last function is more for quick meta-data analysis, but "sample_info" will return the hash, file type, create date, verdict, file size, and tags that associate to samples from a query.
+The next function is more for quick meta-data analysis, but "sample_info" will return the hash, file type, create date, verdict, file size, and tags that associate to samples from a query.
 These are pipe delimeted for quick parsing.

 ##### meta_data